olegsu/cncf-cheat-sheet/linkerd.md

 EOF
 ```

-### Timeouts
+## Timeouts
-Set http timeout for 10 sec on all the request that are coming into the service
+Set HTTP timeout for 10 sec on all the requests that are coming into the service
 ```bash
 cat << EOF | kubectl apply -f -
 apiVersion: linkerd.io/v1alpha2